New study finds legalization will produce significant economic growth for Connecticut

 You can read a summary of the study’s key findings here.
 After you’ve had a chance to read it, you can help add to the drumbeat of supporters calling for sensible and equitable drug reform by spreading the word and by writing your legislators to urge them to support legalizing cannabis for adults.

 Governor and legislative leaders push to end cannabis prohibition in 2020

-MPP, Regulate Connecticut, and its member organizations will continue to inform Connecticut residents about opportunities to support reform efforts.
-For regular updates, please follow the Connecticut Coalition to Regulate Marijuana on Facebook and Twitter.
+MPP, Regulate Connecticut, and its member organizations are continuing to work to enact an equitable system of legal cannabis regulation.
+Stay tuned for our General Election voter guide, information about town halls, and opportunities to get involved.
+For updates, please sign up for our email alerts, and follow the Connecticut Coalition to Regulate Marijuana on Facebook and Twitter.

 Connecticut’s medical marijuana program was originally enacted on June 1, 2012.
 The program protects patients and caregivers from arrest and prosecution if they have a valid registration card and if the medical marijuana was obtained from the specific dispensary where the patient is registered.